Automating-GIS-processes/CSC18/source/index.rst

     After finishing this course, you can always come back later to check the materials on this site, they will be available for you always.
     Materials are written in a way that you can follow them step by step exactly as they are written (in respect of ).

+.. admonition:: More materials available!

+   If you are eager to learn more, there are more materials available from `Automating GIS processes <http://autogis.github.io>`__ -course site.

 Program
 -------